GhentCDH/novel_echoes_web/README.md

 docker compose up --build
 ```

-After the containers are up and running, you can access the Diplomata Belgica database on [localhost:8080](http://localhost:8080).
+After the containers are up and running, you can access the Novel Echoes database on [localhost:8080](http://localhost:8080).

 ## Database